gilfranciscarillo/user-manager/README.md

 database.default.password<br />
 database.default.port<br />

 Once configured, open a terminal of your choice.
-Before doing this, please make sure that composer, npm and nodejs is already installed in your computer.
+Before doing this, please make sure that composer, npm and nodejs are already installed in your computer.
 Then in your terminal, do the following steps

 # Composer and npm
 1. cd to usermanager then run "composer install"